projectcontour/contour/site/getting-started.md

 ### Option 1: Quickstart

 As the name suggests, use this option for a quick start with reasonable defaults.
-If you have specific requirements to customize Contour for environment, see Option 2.
+If you have specific requirements to customize Contour for environment, see Options 2 and 3.

 Run: